hiPrateekYadav/key-value-store/README.md

 Ensure you have a running Redis server accessible to the FastAPI app and the Huey worker.
 Adjust the Redis configuration in main.py and huey_worker.py accordingly.
 Customize the Kubernetes manifests (k8s/) based on your specific environment and requirements.

+### Link

+I also deployed the application on a server.
+I dont know how long i will keep it running but you can access it on : http://20.197.47.122:31787/